Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity: Introduction

-In two-band Dirac like semimetals, sometimes lattice structure induces a tilt to the Dirac cone, for example $8$-Pmmn borophene exhibits a pair of tilted Dirac cones at two valleys \cite{lozovik}.
-Such tilted Dirac cones have been also observed in $3$D Dirac-Weyl system \cite{weylTaAS_2015,Deng_2016,weyltype2_2016}.
-Extensive theoretical and experimental work has been carried out revealing different exciting features associated with the tilted Dirac cones, such as tilt induced anisotropic plasmon excitation in $8$-Pmmn borophene \cite{amit2017,reza_2021} , particle-hole symmetry breaking and associated optical excitation \cite{alestin_borophene} and valley polarized magnetotransport \cite{SKF_jayannavar,Islam_2018_jpcm}.
+In two-band Dirac-like semimetals, sometimes lattice deformations induce a tilt to the Dirac cone, for example $8$-Pmmn borophene exhibits a pair of tilted Dirac cones at two valleys \cite{lozovik}.
+Such tilted Dirac cones have been also observed in $3$D Dirac-Weyl systems \cite{weylTaAS_2015,Deng_2016,weyltype2_2016}.
+Extensive theoretical and experimental works have been carried out revealing different exciting features associated with the tilted Dirac cones, such as tilt induced anisotropic plasmon excitation in $8$-Pmmn borophene \cite{amit2017,reza_2021}, particle-hole symmetry breaking and associated optical excitation \cite{alestin_borophene,mojarro} and valley polarized magnetotransport \cite{SKF_jayannavar,Islam_2018_jpcm}.
 On the other hand, tilted $3$D Weyl systems have also been studied extensively to investigate various aspects of tilted Dirac cones, from optical excitation \cite{xu_optic,Q_chen} to magnetotransport properties \cite{Vladmir_Zyuzin,Sharma_goswami,Wei_yi,Das_kamal}.
 Along the same line, tilt has been also considered in a $2$D SD system while investigating optical conductivity \cite{xu_yan2023}.
 However, tilt has been considered here along the linear direction, without any Weyl nodes.